 The qualifiers of the first tournament were Hudson, Viroqua/Cornerstone Christian/Westby/Youth Initiative, Fond du Lac/Waupun and Onalaska.

 The Mosinee co-op, renamed the D.C.
-Everest co-op in 2012, has seven appearances.
-Onalaska has participated in six of the State Tournaments with an additional three appearances as a co-op program.
+Everest co-op in 2012, has eight appearances.
+Onalaska versions of the co-op have participated in seven of the State Tournaments with an additional three appearances as a co-op program.
 The Fond du Lac/Waupun co-op has been to seven State Tournaments, but the addition of Campbellsport to the co-op for two years and St. Mary's Springs for two years have created separate listings of teams to qualify.
 Superior has qualified for four State Tournaments.
-Three River Falls co-op combinations has also qualified four times.
+Three River Falls co-op combinations has also qualified four times as has three versions of the University School co-op.

-The River Falls Co-op has won the most games in State Tournament competition with six.
+The Fond du Lac versions of co-op have won the most games at State with seven.
+River Falls versions of a co-op have won the second most games in State Tournament competition with six.
 The Mosinee, turned D.C.
 Everest Co-op, is next up with five wins.
-Hudson has won four games at State, and Superior, Fond du Lac/Waupun are next with five wins each.
-Twenty-seven different programs, including all variations of co-op programs, have qualified for the State Tournament.
+Hudson has won four games at State.
+Thirty-two different programs, including all variations of co-op programs, have qualified for the State Tournament.

 NCAA Eligibility Info